jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_A--TheRaspberryPiCamera.md

 ### Recording a Video

 We will utilize the `raspivid` command.
-Unfortunately, there is no man page.
+Unfortunately, there is no `man` page.

+	$ man raspivid
+	No manual entry for raspivid
+	...

  You can learn more at:
 http://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md

 You can also see a list of all commands by running `raspivid` with no options.
 Best to **pipe** it to `more` so you can scroll the long list: